This post contains affiliate links.

 It’s not enough to assure that your pigs are getting a high-quality, vegan diet.
 You also need to make sure that they are getting enough food.
 Pigs have special food requirements depending on their age.

 Do your Pigs fight?
-Learn why they are fighting and what to do about it in my article.
+This is why and what to do about it.

 Foods to Avoid in Homemade Pig Feed